Julynx/cursely/README.md

 ## Resolution files

-When installing a modpack, if no resolution file exists, a new one will be created with the same name and the `.resolved-mods` extension.
+When installing a modpack:

+- If no resolution file exists, a new one will be created with the same name and the `.resolved-mods` extension.

-If a resolution file already exists, the installer will try to use it as long as it has the same name as the requested modpack, except for the extension.
+- If a resolution file exists, the program will try to use it as long as it has the same name as the requested modpack (except for the extension).

+To build a modpack using the latest compatible version of each mod, simply delete the resolution file and rerun `cursely your_modpack.mods`.

-Resolution files contain all the mods and their dependencies, fixed to the specific versions downloaded by the installer when the build was created.
+Resolution files contain all the mods and their dependencies for a modpack, fixed to the specific versions downloaded by the installer when the build was created.
 This enables reproducible builds, providing the option to replicate the exact same modpack in the future and preventing the incompatibilities that can arise